GoonerM466/iptvboss-support-agent/docs/troubleshooting/09_epg_sources_limited_information.md

 1. Shut down IPTVBoss completely
 2. Navigate to `IPTVBoss/cache` folder
-3. Find and delete files for problematic EPG sources:
+3. Find and delete files for problematic EPG sources or delete all
-   - USA.xml or USA.gz
-   - USA_Local.xml or USA_Local.gz
-   - Any other problematic source files
 4. Start IPTVBoss
-5. Sync all EPGs (Sources ’ Sync All EPGs)
+5. Sync all EPGs (Sources → Sync All EPGs)
 6. Output and test

 **Step 3: Player cache check**